City centre pedestrianisation trial

 You can email the council officer managing the project at firstname.lastname@example.org, call 01543 308000.

-If you missed our drop in sessions this spring, more sessions will be arranged if required, so that everyone can share their thoughts during the trial period.
+If you missed our drop in sessions this spring, and consultation events in April, more sessions will be arranged if required, so that everyone can share their thoughts during the trial period.

 How can I request a permit for a vehicle?